Rapp OptoElectronic

 • Customizable open platform design

-• Cambridge Technology conventional or resonant XY scanners
+• conventional GG, RG or RGG scanners

 • Two or four channel detector system with Hamamatsu PMTs and preamplifiers